 The 25-year-old husband and father of a 3-year-old son, with another baby on the way, decided that continuing his education would be the best option for his growing family, so he did a lot of research.
 That’s when he found UEI College in Ontario.

-“At first I was interested in HVAC, but when I came to see campus and learned more about the programs, that’s when dental assistant caught my attention,” he said.
+“At first I was interested in HVAC, but when I came to see campus and learned more about the programs, that’s when the Dental Assistant Training Program caught my attention,” he said.
 “It appealed to me because it would be a great way to be active in the community, helping people with oral health and improving smiles.”

 “I decided to go for it.
 And I’m glad I did,” he added.